Essential management skills

 This session guides the participants through a new employee’s development journey and helps them to identify at what stages the different people management styles will be most appropriate.
 It highlights the need for a flexible approach and recognises the pitfalls of inappropriate use of any one of the styles.
-By the end of the session, it becomes clear to the participants that through developing their awareness of situational leadership, they will form the foundation competencies and confidence for effective delegation.
+By the end of the session, it becomes clear to the participants that through developing their awareness of different leadership styles, they will form the foundation competencies and confidence for effective delegation.
 The group will be provided with a post course assignment relating to staff development and delegation.

 Techniques for coaching and feedback